daviddenton/refactoring-golf/README.md

 Your pairing partner should carefully score you as follows:

-1 point for every change made to the code using a shortcut or automated IDE feature (e.g., an automated refactoring, code template, or Find/Replace)
+- 1 point for every change made to the code using a shortcut or automated IDE feature (e.g., an automated refactoring, code template, or Find/Replace)
-2 points for every manual edit.
+- 2 points for every manual edit.
 Note that a single "edit" could cover multiple lines of code.
-Double points for every change made while the code cannot pass the tests after the previous change.
+- Double points for every change made while the code cannot pass the tests after the previous change.
-Zero points for code formatting (e.g., deleting whitespace or optimizing imports).
+- Zero points for code formatting (e.g., deleting whitespace or optimizing imports).

 Allow yourselves a maximum of 2 attempts at each round to determine your best score.

-##HINTS:
+##Hints:

 1. You may find that customising your IDE is useful (e.g. custom code templates, or even custom refactorings.)